adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 	  <div class="col pd50 pd20 fs3 fs2">Column 2</div>
 	</div>

 You can see this just isn't going to work.
-You now need some crazy class names such as `fontSize3emWhenViewportIsLarge`.
-Are you feeling nauseous yet?
+You now need some crazy class names such as `fs3large`.
+This is just the tip of iceberg when it comes to maintainance issues.

 Alternative take the following semantic mark-up that doesn't attempt to reuse styles: